Agricultural waste

 How do we democratise the benefits of parametric design?
 How can we develop more sustainable furniture fabrication, using already existing everyday objects?
 Is it possible to grow and cast furniture from home?

-These were some of the questions that architects Katya Bryskina and Tomás Clavijo set out to explore during their residency at SPACE10, as part of our collaboration with Strelka Institute.
+These were some of the questions that architects Katya Bryskina and Tomás Clavijo set out to explore during their residency at SPACE10, as part of their collaboration with Strelka Institute.
 With a shared passion for sustainability, Katya and Tomás combined their expertise in parametric design and innovation strategy to imagine a new circular fabrication model.
-Specifically, they wanted to explore how the IKEA FRAKTA shopping bag might be used as a tool to grow, cast, and shape furniture using locally sourced biodegradable materials.
+Specifically, they wanted to explore how the IKEA FRAKTA shopping bag might be used as a tool to grow, cast and shape furniture using locally sourced biodegradable materials.

 Agricultural production disposes of great amounts of waste, in the form of vegetal fibres.
 On a global scale, these natural by-products show significant promise for the production of biodegradable composite materials, or simply biocomposites.
 Biocomposites are formed by mixing vegetal fibres with a natural binder — such as plant-based resin or bicarbonates — and compressing the material into a solid form.
 As a material, they are renewable, cheap, biodegradable and in many cases completely recyclable.